BriannaMMateo/UnknownUniverse/README.md

 # UnknownUniverse
- For my CSC240 Computer Graphics course I created a game using Javascript and Blender.
+ For my CSC240 Computer Graphics course I created a game using Javascript, Three.Js,and Blender.

 Welcome to the Unknown Universe!